scionsamurai/tonights-review/README.md

-# Jim's Code Blog
+# Tonights Review Blog

-Welcome to Jim's Code Blog repository! 🚀
+Welcome to Tonights Review Blog repository! 🚀

 Explore the art and science of coding with Jimmy, a passionate coder specializing in languages like Rust, Python and Javascript.
-Jim's Code Blog is a dynamic space where creativity meets functionality.
+Tonights Review Blog is a dynamic space where creativity meets functionality.
 We share coding tutorials, insights into specific technologies, and discuss emerging industry trends.

 ## Author